ericz99/instagram-monitor/README.md

 # Added better error handling ✅
 # Added story monitor ✅

+10/25/19

+# Updated better error handling ✅
+# Removed story monitor ✅ (removed temporary for now)
+# Removed needing an account to authenticate ✅ (no need to use your existing account anymore)

 ```

 ## Todo:

 - [x] Ability to monitor any instagram accounts
-- [x] Able scrape stories & posts
+- [x] Able scrape posts
 - [x] Customizable Discord Embeds
 - [x] OCR reader
 - [x] Better way to rotate proxies
-- [ ] Keyword filter
-- [ ] Database Configuration
 - [x] Added better error handling

 ## Note:

-- Still looking into story monitor, and hoping to fix possible bug.
-Please don't make an issue about this.
-- Stop making issues that isn't a bug/error, anything will be ignored.
+- Proxy Timeout is most likely proxy ban, so it will send a 503 status code meaning it failed to request page.
+- Rate Limited means status 429, so it will fail to request page.

 ## Tips

-- Recommend using proxies, it can be anything but it must be unbanned from instagram.
+- Recommend using proxies, it should be datacentre because I found out resi get ban very easily.
+(UNLESS you found unbanned resi proxies then sure.)
+- Increasing your proxies pool will strongly avoid proxy timeout + datacentre been doing very good for me.
 - Using more proxies, you can simply lower delay.
 (Go ahead and test first before setting it way low.)

 ## Bugs?